 1987 saw a change to The Ramblers’ Association brand and outlook.
 Compare this 1987 logo to that of 1985, as alike as chalk and cheese.
 It was not a popular change in all quarters and following heated debate the vote by members, only just passed at their AGM.
 This was a very deliberate attempt to replace the tired image of old.
 Green and golden fields replaced the familiar rucksack.
 The old image of canvas pack, long associated with bobble hat, leather boots and wholesome activity by older members was ditched in favour of inclusiveness to all.
 This despite having lost the apostrophe and now also dropping ‘Association’ from their name.
 The disquiet amongst older members with this latest change rattled board members.
 There was an ageing profile, prompting management to try and drag the average membership age below 50, but membership fees enabled much of the essential work to progress.
 The ramification of such protracted argument and discussion was that members were denied a vote on the next change in brand, 22 years later.

 In 1989 membership was 73 000 and a significant majority of these may have been content with their favoured organisation continuing forever in similar fashion to what had gone before.
-However the management of the RA recognised that the world was changing.
+However, the management of the RA recognised that the world was changing.
 A digital age loomed but they didn’t seem to know how to approach it.
+The organisation’s 60th anniversary came and went with few seemingly realising that the opportunity for good rebrand had been missed when the logo chosen for the occasion, that actually included people ‘rambling’, slipped by almost unused thereafter.
 But still, with a small budget and a big profile, the RA continued to punch above its weight.

 With the new century came a new chief executive.
 Nick Barrett was simply repeated the words of the executive committee from two and three decades prior when he said that the RA had to broaden its horizons and start appealing to a wider and younger demographic- “our public image is often unhelpful when trying to reach young people … there’s no denying that it’s easy to stereotype ramblers and we’re very conscious that this has to change if we’re to recruit the next wave of supporters and volunteers.”
 The RA was at last starting to attract a management that may actually give the RA some sustainability.
 Yet another rebrand seemed to be the solution.